Neural Enhanced Belief Propagation for Data Association in Multiobject Tracking: Final Remarks

 \section{Final Remarks}

-In this paper, we present a \ac{nebp} method for \ac{mot} that enhances probabilistic data association by information learned from raw sensor data.
-A \ac{gnn} is introduced that matches the topology of the factor graph used for model-based data association.
+In this paper, we present a \ac{nebp} method for \ac{mot} that enhances probabilistic data association by features learned from raw sensor data.
+A \ac{gnn} is introduced that matches the topology of the factor graph for model-based data association.
+In addition to the preprocessed measurements employed by \ac{bp}, the \ac{gnn} also makes use of object features learned from raw sensor data.
 For false alarm rejection, the \ac{gnn} identifies which measurements are likely false alarms.
-Object shape association computes improved association probabilities by using raw sensor data.
-The proposed approach can improve the estimation accuracy of \ac{bp} while preserving its low computational complexity.
-We applied the proposed method to the nuScenes autonomous driving dataset and demonstrated state-of-the-art object tracking performance.
+For object shape association, the \ac{gnn} computes improved association probabilities.
+The proposed method can improve the object declaration and state estimation performance of \ac{bp} while preserving its low computational complexity.
+Performance evaluation based on the nuScenes autonomous driving dataset demonstrated state-of-the-art object tracking performance.